 This way, you will know which traits to expect, and what to pay attention to when choosing a puppy.
 And speaking of choosing a puppy, you also need to know who to choose it from.

 To help you out with all these things, we’ve decided to come up with this in-depth guide, so that you get all the right answers, as well as to learn which questions to ask.

-Let’s start with the puppies and see their average price, and what living together with one really means.
+Let’s start with the puppies and see their average price, and what living together with one means.

 The Boston Cattle Dog Puppies – Before You Buy…

-Before you say “Okay, Boston Cattle Dog is definitely the breed I want”, you have to make sure you know the breed well enough to make such a call.
+Before you say “Okay, Boston Cattle Dog is the breed I want”, you have to make sure you know the breed well enough to make such a call.